Plutora Blog - Test Environment Management

 That’s great, but what does that mean?
 Let me break it down.
 To start you need to understand what test environments you have available to you and what mechanisms you have to spin up new environments if required.
-This may sound simple but trust me in large organisations with many teams doing various bits of work in the TEM space this is a time consuming activities to undertake.
+This may sound simple but trust me in large organisations with many teams doing various bits of work in the TEM space this is a time-consuming activity to undertake.

 Ok, so now that you have all your environments identified you need to do the most important aspect and PLAN.
 To plan you need information, which is reliable, centralised, and current.
 Planning involves a deep understanding of what the different IT development teams, both in the Project space and BAU space are working on.

 You will also need a view of the release schedule so that you can map out which environments and environment requirements are needed to deliver the various work scope items.
-In my experience this has been a huge challenge as Release Schedules are often neglected and un-reliable due to out-dated information.
-Communication between Test Environment Managers and Test or Project Managers occurs too late when contention becomes a realistic problem that in terms most likely will turn into delivery delays.
+In my experience, this has been a huge challenge as Release Schedules are often neglected and unreliable due to out-dated information.
+Communication between Test Environment Managers and Test or Project Managers occurs too late when contention becomes a real problem that in terms most likely will turn into delivery delays.